CITY OF MARIETTA

 HARMAR ELEMENTARY SCHOOL REDEVELOPMENT ASSESSMENT

-Neighborhood Strategies has been hired by the City of Marietta in Southeastern Ohio to conduct RESEARCH, GATHER stakeholder input, apply expertise, and lead community engagement activities to recommend concepts for adaptive reuse or redevelopment of the historic Harmar Elementary School building and property.
+Neighborhood Strategies was hired by the City of Marietta and Mayors’ Partnership for Progress in southeastern Ohio to conduct research, gather stakeholder input, apply expertise, and lead community engagement activities to recommend concepts for adaptive reuse or redevelopment of the historic Harmar Elementary School building and property.
+Driven by community feedback via surveys, stakeholder charrettes, and youth-focused engagement activities, the project will bring forward a site concept that represents the community’s vision for the future.

 WASHINGTON COUNTY, OH